Ayemafx/Learning_Codes/README.md

 # Learning_Codes
-I developed and learned these codes during first year of university.
+I developed and learned these codes during the first year of university.